-In addition to licensure and regulation, the Board is charged with conducting both criminal and administrative investigations into violations of Ohio law, including Ohio's criminal drug laws (ORC 2925.).
+In addition to licensure and regulation, the Board is responsible for conducting both criminal and administrative investigations into violations of Ohio law, including Ohio's criminal drug laws (ORC 2925.).
 In these efforts, the Board works collaboratively with other state prescriber boards and law enforcement to conduct investigations of healthcare professionals.
 Some recent examples include:

 77 S. High Street, 17th Floor Columbus, OH 43215 U.S.A.

 Phone: 614 | 466 4143 Fax: 614 | 752 4836

 - The criminal conviction of a northern Ohio physician for prescribing controlled substances without a legitimate medical purpose.
 This prescriber received a 42-month prison sentence and was ordered to repay over \$850,000 in restitution. - The criminal conviction of an Eastern Ohio pain management physician on 24 counts of unlawful distribution of controlled substances, resulting in an 84-month prison sentence. - The criminal conviction of a former Columbus pharmacist for conspiracy to commit health care fraud and defrauding Ohio Medicaid.
-The former pharmacist received a five-year prison sentence and is required to pay \$2.3 million dollars in restitution. - The immediate license suspension of three Ohio clinics for administering non-FDA approved weight loss medications that were illegally imported.1
+The former pharmacist received a five-year prison sentence and is required to pay \$2.3 million dollars in restitution. - The immediate license suspension of several Ohio clinics for administering non-FDA approved weight loss medications that were illegally imported.

 This last action highlights a critical challenge the Board will be addressing over the next biennium - the proliferation of counterfeit and substandard medications being distributed to Ohio patients.
-Many people do not understand that the most targeted drugs include antibiotics, painkillers, oncology drugs, and lifestyle medications such as weight loss drugs, and psychotropic drugs.
+Many people do not understand that the most targeted drugs include antibiotics, painkillers, oncology drugs, and lifestyle medications such as weight loss drugs and psychotropic drugs.
 For example, Customs and Border Patrol in Cincinnati reported at least eleven seizures of counterfeit Ozempic in 2024.
 Last year, the Board of Pharmacy worked with FDA to seize more than 11,000 units of counterfeit Ozempic.

 The unintended consequences of using substandard or falsified medications not only cause harm or even death to patients, but the drugs often fail to treat the condition they were intended to treat.
 The Board is working closely with both state and federal law enforcement and regulators to address this threat through investigations as well as state implementation of federal law changes (The Drug Supply Chain Security Act) aimed at reducing opportunities for counterfeit drugs to enter the supply chain.
-Additionally, the Board is working on educational materials for healthcare providers and consumers to help them learn more about the dangers of counterfeit medications.
+Additionally, the Board developed educational materials for healthcare providers to help them learn how to avoid the purchase of counterfeit or unapproved medications.

-In addition to criminal and administrative case investigations, the Board prioritizes routine inspections to educate our licensees on compliance with Ohio law.
+The Board also prioritizes routine inspections to educate our licensees on compliance with Ohio law.
 Last year, the Board implemented new rules aimed at improving working conditions for pharmacy personnel.
 These rules ensure that pharmacists can practice safely and that patients are able to obtain medication in a timely manner.
 To promote compliance with these new rules, the Board will continue to utilize its inspection staff to address pharmacy working conditions and other potential violations before they begin to negatively impact patient care.